-On Friday, June 15th, BIA Baldy View hosted its 5th Annual Housing Policy Conference in San Bernardino.
+On Friday, June 28th, BIA Baldy View hosted its 6th Annual Housing Policy Conference at the DoubleTree by HIlton Hotel in Ontario.
 Speakers on our four panels discussed what current issues the housing market is facing.
-The event also featured keynote speakers, John Mulville of Metrostudy and Mark Boud of Real Estate Economics.

 For Southern Californians, it is axiomatic that periods of generous rainfall will be followed by warmer-than-usual summers.
 Our region, which typifies a Mediterranean Climate, exists in a constant state of flux in terms of water supply.

 Greg Ugalde, chairman of the National Association of Home Builders (NAHB) and a home builder and developer from Torrington, Conn., attended today’s signing ceremony at the White House and issued the following statement after President Trump signed his executive order on housing affordability.

 It speaks to the importance of homeownership that today one of the nation’s - and the world’s - most prestigious institutions of learning devotes a special center just to assess and promote understanding of the importance of housing to our nation, our economy and our people.